Is It Better to Put a Large Down Payment on a House?

 Does a Higher Down Payment Make Your Offer Stronger on a House?

 The reason why is simple.
 When you are buying a home using a mortgage loan, there is always the chance that lenders may change their minds at the last minute.
 This means low down payment offers tend to be unnecessarily risky.
 No one wants to have to start the sales process over again.
+In a competitive housing market, the seller can simply choose another offer.

 As a result, a high down payment is a sign of a more secure transaction.
 That will always remain more attractive to people who want their home off the market fast.